-SECTION 8 - OUR FINANCES
+SECTION 10 - OUR FINANCES

-8.1 OVERVIEW
+10.1 OVERVIEW

 The 30 Year Financial Plan is a long-term projection for the Association based on cash, both inflows and outflows, which helps to identify funding gaps and demonstrate long term financial viability and any pressure points.
-It is also a requirement of Barclays and CAF banks plus the Scottish Housing Regulator to have this in place and approved by the Board annually.
+It is also a requirement of Barclays and CAF Bank plus the Scottish Housing Regulator to have this in place and approved by the Board annually.
 The first 5 years of the existing approved plan is uploaded electronically to the Scottish Housing Regulator's Portal but then adjusted to take the budget into account along with any known changes.

-The 30 Year Financial Plan can be found in Appendix 7.
+The 30 Year Financial Plan can be found in Appendix 6.

-8.2 FINANCIAL MODELLING AND ASSUMPTIONS
+10.2 FINANCIAL MODELLING AND ASSUMPTIONS

-Cassiltoun's 30-year financial plan was independently updated in May 2022.
-Cassiltoun's previous 30-year plan was based on RPI inflation and assumed rent increases of RPI plus 0.5% percent throughout the 30 years.
-Our new plan was revised on the more realistic assumptions of inflation based on CPI.
-The plan assumed costs increasing by CPI across the

-30 years (unless otherwise known) and that rents would increase by CPI plus 1% for this first 5 years and revert back to CPI only for the remainder of the plan.
+Cassiltoun's 30-year financial plan was independently updated in May 2022 and was based on the assumption of costs increasing by CPI across the 30 years and that rents would increase by CPI plus 1% for this first 5 years and revert back to CPI only for the remainder of the plan.
+Due to the high levels of inflation impacting the business, the lower than inflation rent increase and the subsequent and necessary changes required to mitigate the impact of this at the time of writing the 30 year plan is being refreshed.